Prudhvi0001/Prudhvi0001.github.io/_posts/2020-08-28-AdvanceMLPipeline.md

 - what are the important features that effect your predictions.
 - Are they any feature overlaps?
-- How to test your model (This is not as easy as spliting data)?
+- How to test your model (This is not as easy as splitting data)?
 - Questions that can help you understand the domain and problem that you are solving.